Patient education: Food allergy treatment and avoidance (Beyond the Basics)

 ●Lactose – Lactose is a sugar derived from milk.
 Although lactose used in medications is unlikely to contain milk proteins, some experts recommend that highly allergic patients avoid using products that contain lactose (eg, use metered dose inhalers rather than dry powder inhalers that contain lactose).

 ●Soy lecithin – Soy lecithin is the fatty derivative of soy, and it contains trace amounts of soy proteins.
-Certain asthma inhalers contain small amounts of soy lecithin, which could potentially cause an allergic reaction in a person who was highly allergic to soybeans or peanuts.
-You should discuss the risks and benefits of these inhalers with your healthcare provider.
+Certain asthma inhalers contain small amounts of soy lecithin, which could potentially cause an allergic reaction in a person who was highly allergic to soybeans.
+You should discuss the risks and benefits of these inhalers with your health care provider.

 ●Casein – Casein is a cow's milk protein that has been used as an anti-stick agent on latex gloves.